bootstrap-vue/bootstrap-vue/src/components/time/README.md

 ### Forcing 12 or 24 hour interface

 12-hour versus 24-hour input is determined by the client browsers default locale (or the locale resolved from the `locale` prop).
 To force a 12-hour user interface, set the prop `hour12` to `true`.
-To force a 24-hour user inteface, set the prop `hour12` to `false`.
-The default for prop `hour12` is `null` which uses the resoved locale to determine which interface to use.
+To force a 24-hour user interface, set the prop `hour12` to `false`.
+The default for prop `hour12` is `null` which uses the resolved locale to determine which interface to use.

 The setting of the `hour12` prop will affect which [`hourCycle`](#understanding-the-hourcycle) is resolved for formatting the hours spinbutton.
-Note that while this may affect the format of the hour spinbutton, but the formated time string result _may_ show the `'h12` or `'h23'` format due to limitations in the client `Intl.DateTimeFormat` support for a particular locale.
+Note that while this may affect the format of the hour spinbutton, but the formatted time string result _may_ show the `'h12` or `'h23'` format due to limitations in the client `Intl.DateTimeFormat` support for a particular locale.
 It is therefore **recommended to leave the `hour12` prop set to `null` (default)**, so show the locale default time/hour formatting.